 ENGL 500: Theory of Criticism (Dr. David Kilpatrick – DLA section; Dr. Boria Sax, DLB section)

 - An introduction to some of the major movements and figures of the theory of criticism.
 The question “what is literature?” is a primary concern of this course.
 Such an inquiry necessarily engages other, closely affiliated signifiers such as work/text, writing, reading, interpretation, and signification itself.
 After brief encounters with ancient antecedents and seminal moderns, influential contemporary approaches to the question concerning literature and its cultural significance will be engaged.
 An assessment of the relative strengths and weaknesses of current trends in the practice of literary criticism, and their theoretical groundwork, is the ultimate objective of this course.

-NOTE 1: The professor of this course plans to hold optional weekly supplementary zoom sessions.
+NOTE 1: The professor of the DLA section of this course plans to hold optional weekly supplementary zoom sessions.
 The specifics will be shared by the professor at the start of the semester.
 Attending such zoom sessions is not required, as all courses in the MA program are asynchronous in order to best accommodate the schedules and lives of our graduate students.
 Such zoom sessions will only every be optional and supplementary to the core course requirements.

 NOTE 2: This is the program’s core course, meaning the course that everyone must take and for which there are no alternative course options.
 This course runs once each fall semester, so if you’re aiming to graduate at the end of fall 2021, spring 2022, or summer 2022 and have not yet completed 500, you must enroll in this for fall 2021.
 The next instance of the course will be fall 2022.